rickh94/rickhenry.dev/src/blog/posts/2023-06-28-old-app-new-tech.md

 The documentation could arguably be more… detailed, but it's flexible, has a very nice dependency model, and helps you ensure type safety throughout your application.
-It's a lot like using the [Flask](https://flask.palletsprojects.com/) framework, but faster, typesafe, and asynchronous.
+It's a lot like using the [Flask](https://flask.palletsprojects.com/) framework, but faster, type-safe, and asynchronous.
 The official extensions are great, or just build your own stuff as needed.
 It does all your usual routing in a nice way.
 I built the application at first in just a normal Get-Post-Redirect style, handling all the routes and forms and session data